Fredi González

-Fredi Jesús González (born January 28, 1964) is a Cuban-born American baseball coach, manager and is currently the bench coach for the Baltimore Orioles.
+Fredi Jesús González (born January 28, 1964) is a Cuban-born American professional baseball coach and manager.
 He managed the Florida Marlins from 2007 to 2010 and the Atlanta Braves from 2011 to 2016.
 González was fired from both managing positions.
-For four seasons prior to 2007, he was the third base coach for the Atlanta Braves.
+For four seasons prior to 2007, he was the third base coach for the Braves.
 Despite never reaching the playoffs with Florida, González nearly led the Braves to a playoff berth in his first season as manager in 2011.
 He then guided the Braves to the postseason in 2012 and 2013.

 Biography

 Gonzalez was born in Holguín, Cuba to Fredi and Caridad González.
 He grew up in Miami, Florida, where he attended Southridge High School.
 He was signed by the New York Yankees after being their 16th selection in the 1982 amateur draft.
-He spent six years as a catcher in the Yankees farm system, though never advancing above the AA level.
+He spent six years as a catcher in the Yankees farm system, though never advancing above the Double–A level.
 After two years as a graduate assistant coach for the University of Tennessee Volunteers he began his managerial career in 1990, taking over the Miami Miracle of the Florida State League.

 González continued with the Miracle into 1991 until he joined the Florida Marlins organization in 1992.
 He was chosen to be the first coach to instruct the first Marlins prospects of the franchise assigned to the Erie Sailors minor league team.
-González coached throughout the Marlins organization, including a 1997 stop as manager of the Portland Sea Dogs, the AA Eastern League affiliate of the Marlins; he managed the Sea Dogs to a first-place finish in the Eastern League's Northern Division, with a record of 79–63.
+González coached throughout the Marlins organization, including a 1997 stop as manager of the Portland Sea Dogs, the Double–A Eastern League affiliate of the Marlins; he managed the Sea Dogs to a first-place finish in the Eastern League's Northern Division, with a record of 79–63.
 He moved to the big league club in 1999 as third base coach for the 1999 and 2000 seasons.

-After leaving the Marlins, González spent 2002 with the Braves' Richmond affiliate, and moved up to the major league Atlanta club early in the 2003 season.
+After leaving the Marlins, González spent 2002 with the Braves' Triple–A affiliate, the Richmond Braves, and moved up to the major league club early in the 2003 season.
 On October 3, 2006, González was named the manager of the Florida Marlins within hours of Joe Girardi being fired.
 González was named as a coach for the 2007 NL All-Star Team, replacing Willie Randolph who was undergoing shoulder surgery.
 After the 2008 season, Gonzalez was named the Sporting News Manager of the Year.

 After a victory against the St. Louis Cardinals in 2010, González had won more games than any other manager in Marlins history.
 On June 23, 2010, González was fired as Marlins manager.
 González led the Marlins to winning seasons in 2008 and 2009, despite working with the lowest payroll in the Major Leagues.
 The Marlins decided to replace González with Edwin Rodriguez as the interim manager.